Seekr Blog

 Do participants need to download the Seekr Games app?

 Answer: No!
 Seekr Games works entirely through your phone's web browser.
 Participants simply tap the link, enter their team name, and start the hunt.
 No app store, no waiting for downloads, no extra steps.
-It works on any smartphone (iPhone or Android), tablet.
-This is a huge advantage everyone can participate immediately.
+It works on any smartphone (iPhone or Android), tablet, or device with internet access.
+This is a huge advantage—everyone can participate immediately with zero friction or technical barriers.

 How do we prevent cheating in a campus scavenger hunt?